TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/UserManagement/GroupPermissions/Index.rst

 Setting up User Permissions
 ===========================

-We will look into setting up user permissions by editing the "Advanced editors" user group.
+We will look into managing user permissions by editing the "Advanced editors" user group.

 .. figure:: ../../Images/BackendBackendGroupEditSettings.png